-On April 26, 2012, the Subcommittee on Health and Human Services voted to approve the following recommendations regarding state procurement of mental health and substance abuse services:
+On June 6, 2012, the Government Efficiency Task Force approved the following recommendations regarding state procurement of mental health and substance abuse services by a vote of 8 yeas, 0 nays:

 - Utilize common metrics for contracts when procuring mental health and substance abuse services. - Ensure unit price information is available to all agencies and require agencies to check pricing for mental health and substance abuse services. - Provide that agencies make greater use of pooled purchasing arrangements when cost effective. - Implementing the above recommendations is estimated to achieve a cost savings of 6%-8%, or \$72-\$96 million per year based on current annual expenditures.